keiruff/opendoorpolicy/README.md

-# WorkShield – Know Your Rights at Work
+# Open Door Policy - Really Know Your Rights

-**WorkShield** is a plain-language, practical guide for employees facing retaliation, discrimination, or harassment — with clear steps for documenting issues and protecting yourself when HR isn’t your friend.
+**Open Door Policy** is a plain-language, practical guide for employees facing retaliation, discrimination, or harassment — with clear steps for documenting issues and protecting yourself when HR isn’t your friend.

 This resource covers:
 - Recognizing retaliation, discrimination, and gaslighting tactics at work